 Employee engagement and satisfaction are the pillars of excellent productivity.
 Today, only a small percentage of employers readily invest time and money in recognition programs that work.
 Meanwhile, with the right incentive plan, it's possible to drive productivity and increase employee retention.

 An effective employee incentive program doesn't have to be complex or expensive.
 Transparency, consistency, and objectiveness can go a long way toward engaging employees and turning your company into an employer of choice.

 An employee incentive plan is a part of an employee recognition program.
 Such programs aim to motivate employees, make them feel invested in their work, and ensure higher retention rates.
-In fact, strong employee incentive plans reduce turnover by 31%.
+In fact, strong employee incentive plans for employees reduce turnover by 31%.

 Their goal is to help employees appreciate their company.
 This boosts performance, engagement, and productivity.

 The following are key reasons why employee incentive plans are so effective.

 All people enjoy being recognized.
 Recognition confirms a person's value and reinforces their sense of self-worth.
 Recognition and appreciation confirm that an employee is doing something meaningful.

 Receiving praise and recognition stimulates the release of dopamine.
 This hormone is responsible for pride and pleasure.
 At the same time, the brain remembers the good feeling and understands which actions to repeat to experience it again.

 Recognizing an employee's efforts and achievements makes them feel appreciated and valued.
 This drives employee motivation.
 If the incentive program is well-planned, it encourages employees to strive for its benefits.